GabeCordo/cluster-tools/docs/readme.md

-# Flock Documentation
+# FunctionScheduler Documentation
-This page acts as an entrypoint to understanding the architecture of the flock framework.
+This page acts as an entrypoint to understanding the architecture of the FunctionScheduler framework.

 ## Specifications
 Define the interfaces and protocols used to communicate between a core and processor.